tmtsoftware/csw/docs/src/main/services/database.md

 # Database Service

 The Database Service is included in TMT Common Software for use by components that need the features of a relational database.
-CSW Database Service provides a TMT-standard relational database and connection library.
-Databases created by Database Service will be stored reliably at the site during operations.
+The CSW Database Service provides a TMT-standard relational database and connection library.
+Databases created by the Database Service will be stored reliably at the site during operations.

 The Database Service provides an API to manage database connections and access data in the TMT Software System.
 The service provides